DhiWise/Shopsie/README.md

 3. Use `flutterfire configure` to generate firebase_options.dart file.
 - you can find these files in your firebase console and project setting.

-4. Add your API base url or local IP on which server is running
+4. Add your API base url or local IP on which server is running in api_client.dart

 5. ```flutter pub get ```